corriedotdev/corriedotdev.github.io/_drafts/2020-10-22-Oculus-Privacy.md

 {% include gallery.html  gallery=2 %}

-I wasn't happy about this, and found in some more forums of people who were disabling write access to a specific log directory in %appdata% so I need to investigate this.
-My initial reaction after searching was the logs there are ok and just basic system stuff.
-Regardless I was unaware my machine was syncing to the oculus servers when I am not even using Oculus Home or a VR device.
+I was unaware my machine was syncing to the oculus servers when I am not even using Oculus Home or a VR device.

 I then downloaded my data to see if there was any additional information that was not being displayed in the website.
 To my surprise there was a lot more in there.
 All files were in html and a lot seemed to be items you have in your virtual home but there was also a json file which contained everything.
 I threw this into a parser app in C# to get a better understanding.